How do particles with complex interactions self-assemble?: Aggregate morphologies fall within a few stereotypical categories

 We show typical aggregates resulting from several $(\mu,\sigma)$ values in \cref{fig:random_examples}.
 At low asymmetry $\sigma$, liquids or monomers dominate depending on the affinity $\mu$, consistent with the absence of orientational preference of the particles.
 Larger values of the asymmetry yield diverse morphologies.
 Despite some variability -- \emph{e.g.}, the varying widths and branching rates of the fibers in \cref{fig:random_examples} -- all aggregate morphologies fall within the categories enumerated in~\cref{fig:introduce_Jab}(c) (see labels on each image).

 We make our morphological classification more systematic by generating a large number of interaction maps and studying the resulting aggregates.
 We choose 45 different $(\mu,\sigma)$ couples corresponding to $5$ values of affinity and $9$ values of asymmetry: $\mu \in \{-4, -2, 0, 2, 4\}$, $\sigma \in \{0.1, 1, 3, 5, 7, 9, 11, 13, 15\}$.
 For each of these, we generate $200$ interaction maps and run the numerical annealing procedure described above.
 We characterize each morphology by computing a few geometric properties, namely the average aggregate size, porosity, and surface to volume ratio.
-Out of the resulting $9000$ aggregate morphologies, we manually classify $693$ randomly chosen ones within our eight categories.
-As is apparent from Supplementary~\cref{fig:label_monomer,fig:label_oligomer,fig:label_micelle,fig:label_crystallite,fig:label_fiber,fig:label_sponge,fig:label_crystal,fig:label_liquid}, we do not find the need for any new category during this process.
+Out of the resulting $9000$ aggregate morphologies, we manually classify $738$ randomly chosen ones within our eight categories.
+As is apparent from Supplementary~\cref{fig:label_monomer,fig:label_oligomer,fig:label_gel,fig:label_fiber,fig:label_sponge,fig:label_crystal,fig:label_polycrystals,fig:label_liquid}, we do not find the need for any new category during this process.
 We then use this manually labeled set of categorical data to train a simple feedforward neural network to predict the label of a given aggregate morphology using the corresponding interaction map, contact map, and aforementioned geometric properties as descriptors.
 For any set of descriptors, the network outputs a set of eight scores that sum to one, each assigned to a category.
 We choose the category with the highest score as the classifier's prediction.
-This procedure yields reliable results, with $99.9\%$ correct prediction on the training set and $99.3\%$ correct predictions on the test set (see~\cref{sup:machine_learning} for details on the method and the classification).
+This procedure yields reliable results, with $99.7\%$ correct prediction on the training set and $99.3\%$ correct predictions on the test set (see~\cref{sup:machine_learning} for details on the method and the classification).
+For instance, we show in \cref{subsec:entropy_local_structures} that the network successfully segregates large aggregates with different levels of orientational order between the sponge, crystal, polycrystal and liquid categories.
 We use the network to classify our whole dataset of 9000 morphologies, and evaluate the quality of each prediction from the value of the highest probability, which we refer to as the \textit{score} of the prediction.
 An ideal, unambiguous classifier should give scores close to unity, much larger than the $\sim 1/8^{\mathrm{th}}$ probability associated with a random classification of categories of approximately equal sizes. \cref{fig:highest_scores} shows the histogram of the scores for our classifier with a vertical logarithmic scale.
-For each category, a large majority of the scores are close to unity, with only $9.5\%$ of the morphologies having a score below $0.9$ ($4.0\%$ below $0.7$).
+For each category, a large majority of the scores are close to unity, with only $8.2\%$ of the morphologies having a score below $0.9$ ($3.3\%$ below $0.7$).
 Low scores typically occur in systems where two morphologies are present simultaneously, as shown in Supplementary~\cref{fig:low_scores}.
 This successful outcome confirms both that our eight categories are sufficient to classify our sample of morphologies without significant ambiguities, and that the category that an aggregate belongs to can be determined by specifying the particle interactions alongside a few geometrical characteristics.